NathanJohnNJ/SVG-Path-Generator-React-Native/README.md

 ## To Do
   - Finish functionality of edit modal
-  - Align command and preset modal styles to new design on C component
-  - Different default options for each command
   - Add Z command
   - Add output options
   - Add functionality to change command component